 If the malfunction is intermittent, the lights will come on and go off as the computer senses the changing engine condition.

 Diagnostic Tool

-The diagnostic tool for Detroit Diesel Electronic Control (DDEC 10) is the DiagnosticLink ® 8.x.
-DiagnosticLink requirements are listed earlier in the manual under Data Recording Capability.
+The diagnostic tool for Detroit Diesel Electronic Control is the Detroit Diesel Diagnostic Link (DDDL 7.X).
+DDDL 7.X requirements are listed earlier in the manual under Data Recording Capability.